What is an Exchange Traded Fund (ETF)?

 1. The components of the market index

 It is always important to ask: would I like to invest in the components of this index?
 Indices are rules-based methodologies and are normally constructed by weighting each underlying instrument according to its market capitalisation (size) in that particular market.
 As a result, some indices give a large weight to one particular company or country.
 By looking at the underlying components we can judge whether each index is, in our opinion, a suitable investment, and whether it accurately reflects our investment team’s views.

 2. Method of replication and tracking error

 The method for holding the physical components of an index varies from fund to fund.
 Many funds use a system of optimisation, whereby a sample of the holdings are used to replicate the index’s performance as a whole.
 In order to do this, we look at what is known as the tracking difference of each ETF – how closely the ETF manager has matched the performance of the index – and look to select funds which are as closely aligned as possible.

 Subject to other factors listed here, we aim to hold the fund with the lowest overall cost in each asset class.
 This includes the fund's total expense ratio (TER), a measure of the cost of running the fund and the managers’ fees which are charged to investors and taken from the daily value of the fund but critically also considers the fund's performance and the costs of trading.
-We seek to select the fund that delivers the most overall value for our customers.
+We seek to select the fund that delivers the most overall value for our clients.

 4. Size and trading volume